 Homegirl London’s Shop Snoop: Gathering Moss.
 This adorable North London furniture shop is located on Blackstock Road in Highbury, Islington.
 The shop has been in existence since 1999 and is run by partners Moss (nickname) and Shelia.
-They sell rustic wooden furniture which is made by Moss and a selection of vintage style home accessories and ethically made gifts picked out by Shelia.
-Gathering Moss is such a lovely shop to browse which is only open at the weekend so put it on your list for a special visit.
+They sell rustic wooden furniture, which is made by Moss and a selection of vintage-style home accessories and ethically made gifts picked out by Shelia.
+Gathering Moss is a lovely shop to browse, which is only open at the weekend so put it on your list for a special visit.

 Gathering Moss Handmade Reclaimed Furniture

 Moss reclaims a selection of wood from old factories, warehouses and churches, which can be over a hundred years old.
 Aged wood has a rich and deep colour which will be naturally worn and distressed.
 This is perfect for the furniture he makes for customers who are seeking a rustic look.
 Moss makes a wide range of beautiful wooden dining tables.
 Some are created entirely from wood, while others have metal frames for a more industrial feel.
 He also uses zinc and scaffolding boards for the tabletops.
 These dining tables can be paired with a wooden bench or a selection of reclaimed vintage chairs or industrial seats.